ericsonga/APCSAReview/_sources/Tests/test5.rst

    :correct: e
    :feedback_a: I and II will never be equivalent because because count is incremented after it is printed in Code block I and before it is printed in Code block II.
    :feedback_b: I and II are not equivalent when n is even.
-   :feedback_c: When n = 0  Code block I will print out 0 while code block 2 will print out 1.
+   :feedback_c: When n = 0  Code block I will print out 0 while Code block 2 will print out 1.
    :feedback_d: The code blocks never output the same value.
    :feedback_e: I and II will never be equivalent because count is incremented after it is printed in Code block I and before it is printed in Code block II.